superkeaibb/superkeaibb.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-👋 Hi, I’m **Bo Guo (郭博)** — a Master's student at Beihang University, advised by **Prof. Sijia Wen** and **Academician Zhiming Zheng**.
-My research focuses on **3D reconstruction and neural rendering of avatars**.
+👋 Hi, I’m Bo Guo, a Master's student at Beihang University, advised by Prof. Sijia Wen and Academician Zhiming Zheng.
+My research focuses on **3D reconstruction** and **neural rendering of avatars**.
 I aim to bridge geometry precision and dynamic realism in 3D digital human reconstruction.
+I’m looking for a Ph.D. position for Fall 2026.
+Please see my [CV](docs/CV.pdf) for more information.

 # 🔥 News